korrakot1396/golang-gin-todos/README.md

 4. Use UUID supported for Field 'ID'
 5. Use Gingonic Framework in Golang
 6. Create Unit Testing in Golang
-7. Validation Duplicate Field 'Title'
+7. Validation Duplicate Field 'title'
+8. Upload Image and Convert to Base64 format
+9. Orders by title, status and date
+10. Developed API Exploer with Swagger